JJConsulting/JJMasterData/doc/Documentation/articles/expressions.md

 field.DefaultValue = "sql:select field2 from table1 where field1 = '{field1}'";
 ```

+## Types Expressions
+- Default Value: When the value is null or empty, this expression will execute before the trigger to populate the value
+- Trigger Expression: This is always executed after an AJAX request to reload the form or when the form is first opened.
+- Visible Expression: Controls the field visibility, and must return a bool value.
+- Enable Expression: Controls if the field is enabled or not, if the field is disabled, the value is not sent to the server, and must return a bool value.

 ## Implementing your own expression provider

 You can implement both <xref:JJMasterData.Core.DataManager.Expressions.Abstractions.IBooleanExpressionProvider> (used at visible and enable expressions) or <xref:JJMasterData.Core.DataManager.Expressions.Abstractions.IAsyncExpressionProvider> (used at triggers and default values.).